 About the President's Commission

-For more information on the President's Commission, send email to firstname.lastname@example.org.
+For more information on the President's Commission, send an email to email@example.com.